-At the beginning of each year, every class nominates and votes for their school council representatives.
-The school councillors meet regularly to discuss ideas put forward by themselves or members of their class, organise charity events and contribute to the day to day running of the school and events such as anti- bullying week.
+At the beginning of each year, every class nominates and votes for their ethos team representatives.
+This team meets regularly to discuss ideas put forward by themselves or members of their class, organise charity events and contribute to the day to day running of the school and events such as anti- bullying week.
 They also form part of the interview panel when appointing new staff and their views are listened to and taken into account.

-Every September, the children in Year 6 hold a manifesto and the rest of the school vote to elect 8 House Captains to lead the houses Mercury, Saturn, Mars and Jupiter.
-The House Captains have the responsibility for reading certificates out weekly, in our celebration assemblies, collecting house points and displaying these in the hall, organising house games and assisting with the end of term house quiz.
+Every September, the children in Year 6 hold a manifesto and the rest of the school vote to elect 8 Value Ambassadors to lead our value teams.
+The Value Ambassadors have the responsibility for reading certificates out weekly, in our celebration assemblies, collecting value points , organising value team games and assisting with the end of term value team quiz.
+They are also responsible for promoting their value across the school, thinking of ideas to raise the profile of their value and leading worship based on their value.

 As each timetable is slightly different your own class school councillor will go through this with you when you arrive so don’t worry.
 All you need to know for now is that school starts at 8.30 and finishes as the 3.05.